shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

    ![](../media/lab-07/image11.jpeg)

-   **Checkpoint:** You will have a report which looks like the screenshot below.
+   >**Checkpoint:** You will have a report which looks like the screenshot below.
 There are a few KPIs and some trend visuals.
 This is a good start if you are analyzing a new model and need a jumpstart.

-   **Note:** Notice on the top menu, that you have the option to Edit the report or view some of the data as tables.
+   >**Note:** Notice on the top menu, that you have the option to Edit the report or view some of the data as tables.
 Feel free to explore these options.

 9. Let's save this report.
 From the top menu, select **Save**.

 10. Save your report dialog opens.
 Name the report as **rpt_Sales_Auto_Report**

-    **Note:** We are prefixing report name with rpt which is short for report.
+    >**Note:** We are prefixing report name with rpt which is short for report.

 11. Make sure the report is saved in your workspace, **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**

-12. Select **Save.**
+12. Select **Save**.

     ![](../media/lab-07/image12.png)

-    **Note:** Auto-created report may look different for you as it is "auto-created".
+    >**Note:** Auto-created report may look different for you as it is "auto-created".
 It also depends on the relationships and measures you created in the previous lab (Lab 6).

     The above screenshot is how the auto-created report **may** look if you created all the relationships and measures including the optional relationships (Lab 6).